control-course/control-course.github.io/docs/avionics/stepbystep/02-missionplanner.md

 * [:material-step-forward:Ardupilot - Installing Firmware](https://ardupilot.org/planner/docs/common-loading-firmware-onto-pixhawk.html)
 * [:material-step-forward:Ardupilot - Connect Mission Planner to AutoPilot](https://ardupilot.org/planner/docs/common-connect-mission-planner-autopilot.html)

+!!! info "CubeOrange+"
+    When uploading firmware, you are given a choice between "CubeOrange+" and "CubeOrange+ bdsht".
+Select "CubeOrange+" to upload firmware.

 !!! info "Ardupilot firmware"
     There are some parameters that don't get reset when you re-flash the same firmware.
 To do a full 'factory settings' reset the easiest way we've found is to flash a different firmware.
 We like making our UAVs think they're a submarine then re-re-flashing one of the airborne versions.